williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 ### Inbound and Outbound SAML Applications

 The general procedure is the same for Inbound and Outbound SAML application; however, some of the api calls are different, as described in the steps below.
-The general procedure contains the following six steps:
+The general procedure contains the following seven steps:

   1. [List your apps](#step-1--list-your-apps)
   2. [Generate a certificate signing request (CSR)](#step-2--generate-a-csr)